kdevick/bkmr_MI/README.md

 *******************
 ## Important Notes

-1) This code assumes you have K BKMR fits and that each of these fits were ran for the same number if MCMC iterations
+1) This code assumes you have K BKMR fits and that each of these fits were ran for the same number if MCMC iterations.
 2) All effects are calculated as the average change in the outcome for a change in the exposure elements from a particular quantile to another quantile calculated across ALL imputed datasets.
 If there are no missing values in the Z matrix (in the mixture exposure), this is same contrast considered when only using the observed Z.
 3) All functions have the option to choose between an "approx" or "exact" method.
 The "exact" method combines the posterior samples from all MI fits and uses this posterior chain of length #iterations times #MI datasets for inference.
 The "approx" method uses the bkmr approx estimates and std errors from each MI fit and calculates an overall estimate and sd using Rubin's 1987 method.
+(When using the "exact" method, the functions take a while to run, so make sure you save the data frames to be used for plotting).
-4) When using the "exact" method, know the functions take a while to run, so make sure you save the data frames to be used for plotting.
+4) This code can also be used with only 1 BKMR fit.
+The additional flexibility with this code over what is included in the bkmr package is that you have the option to fix specified variables to a given quantile when creating overall risk and single variable risk plots.

 **************